AlunAlun/Obsidian/V-CXO/Meetings/2025-07-10 Dean VCXO Product and Segmentation.md

 ## Action Points
 - Alun to take lead on organizing the meeting - and also lead the meeting session itself
-- Buy Traction by Geno Wickman
+- Buy Traction by Geno WickmanIT